 Right after sending the

-101 status code, an eventual handshake for the new protocol happens, if this one requires one, then the server send the answer requested for the previous request, following the new protocol rules.
+101 status code, an eventual handshake for the new protocol happens, if the new protocol requires it, then the server sends the answer requested for the previous request, following the new protocol rules.

 The Upgrade: header

 The 101 status code